Skip to content

 Figure 26.
 The four-phase loop at the center of The Tao of Lucidity’s daily practice: See (sustained observation), Judge (applying the lucidity test), Act (responding from lucidity), Reflect (examining whether the action itself created new obscuration).
 The cycle is continuous, not linear; lucidity is what happens when all four phases are alive at once.
 The center node names the state the cycle is meant to cultivate.

-The Lucidity Test for Action: (These practices train lucid deliberation: they improve the agent who decides, not the algorithm by which decisions are made.)
+The Lucidity Test for Action gives these practices their practical meaning: they train lucid deliberation, improving the agent who decides rather than merely improving the algorithm by which decisions are made.

 VIII.5 · Attention: The Operational Mechanism of Lucidity